NickRimmer/RustApi/README.md

 Rust game server extension to provide **JSON Web API**.
 It will made possible to grant access with permissions to particular plugins methods or to execute any hooks via web request.

-With this **Web API** anyone can create own external applications (web, mobile, etc.) and use server plugins as a backend or just retrieve any information from server.
+With this **Web API** anyone can create own external applications (web, mobile, etc.) and use server plugins to retrieve/send any information from/to game server.

-You can use any external services more safety, cause now they haven't full access to server like with RCON connection.
+Why not use RCON?
+Cause it's easier to call and RustApi can provide limited access to server (RCON provide only full access).

 # Status
 Testing and improvement.